Near--Real-Time Conflict-Related Fire Detection in Sudan Using Unsupervised Deep Learning: Results

 Figures \ref{jaranga_base} and \ref{el_fasher_base} present visual comparisons with cosine distance for Jaranga and El Fasher, respectively.
 Results indicate that cosine distance preserves fine-grained details from the input imagery but is sensitive to noise, misregistration, and minor radiometric or geometric variations.
 In contrast, the proposed VAE-based approach captures higher-level latent features, facilitating the delineation of fire-affected areas relative to background changes.

 \Cref{gandahar_mkt,el_fasher,jaranga,muqrin,sarafaya} provide qualitative results across all study areas.
-The model successfully detects active fires and associated smoke plumes in Gandahar Market in Figure \ref{gandahar_mkt}.
+In Gandahar Market (Figure \ref{gandahar_mkt}), the model successfully detects active fires; the input imagery also contains a visible smoke plume at the time of acquisition, which is reflected in the predicted change map.
+Smoke plumes are transient and depend on acquisition timing and atmospheric conditions; therefore, they are not treated as a primary or reliable indicator of fire activity in this study.
 Similarly, Figure \ref{el_fasher} demonstrates the model’s ability to identify burn scars following fire incidents.
 We note that large areas of El Fasher are burned after multiple successive fire incidents, leaving extensive swaths of charred surfaces.
 Even in relatively complex images, the model is generally able to delineate severely burned areas with reasonable accuracy.
 Figure \ref{jaranga} shows that multiple simultaneous fires are detected in Jaranga, while previously impacted locations are correctly identified in Muqrin (Figure \ref{muqrin}).
 Finally, Figure \ref{sarafaya} indicates accurate delineation of recently burned surfaces in Sarafaya.
 Across cases, predicted fire-affected regions exhibit spatial coherence and demonstrate good agreement with independently verified ground-truth labels.